-- It appears evident that we need to know more about the processes that controlled the methane release in the geological past.
-Without knowing these processes more in detail, predictions for the future will always suffer a higher degree of uncertainty.
+- It is evident that we need to know more about the processes that controlled the methane release in the geological past.
+Without knowing these processes more in detail, predictions for the future will always suffer a higher uncertainty.

 - Methane hydrates and free gas can be primers for submarine slope failures.
 The occurrence of methane in surficial sediments generates a rough seafloor topography in the form of mounds/highs or depressions.
 We can identify the genesis of these morphologies in a combination of diagenetic alteration of the sediments, erosion, and expansion or destabilization of the seafloor.

-- What is the relationship among cold seeps evolution, structural setting, seismicity, and submarine slope instability?
+- What is the relationship among cold seeps evolution, structural setting, and submarine slope instability?

 Methane-Derived Authigenic Carbonates

 Methane-derived authigenic carbonates are one of the main byproducts of methane flow in the near-seafloor subsurface.
 We investigate their role as a record of past and present methane emission.